thejjw/cache-killer-chrome-extension/README.md

    - `example.com` matches exactly example.com
    - `localhost` matches the localhost domain

-3. **Request Header Modification**: Intercepts HTTP requests and modifies headers to prevent caching (domain-specific)
+3. **Request Header Modification**: Intercepts HTTP requests and modifies headers to prevent caching (domain-specific, always works)
-4. **Optional Active Cache Clearing**: When enabled in advanced settings, clears the cache every 5 seconds (affects all sites)
+4. **Smart Cache Clearing**: When enabled, uses Chrome's browsingData API with origins parameter for domain-specific clearing
+5. **Configurable Time Ranges**: Expert settings allow customization of cache clearing time ranges:
+   - Periodic clearing: 1-60 minutes (default: 5 minutes)
+   - Manual clearing: 1-168 hours (default: 24 hours)
+6. **Wildcard Handling**: Intelligent handling of wildcard patterns with user-configurable fallback behavior
+7. **RFC-Based Domain Validation**: All domain entries validated against RFC 1035 standards
-5. **Bypass Cache on Reload**: When toggling on, reloads the current tab with `bypassCache: true`
+8. **Bypass Cache on Reload**: When toggling on, reloads the current tab with `bypassCache: true`
 6. **Badge and Popup Status Logic**:
    - The badge text updates to reflect the current mode (All, Include, Exclude)
    - The popup queries the background script to determine if the current page is affected and displays a status message